sealuzh/cloud-workbench/chef-repo/site-cookbooks/cloud-benchmarking-server/README.md

-# cloud-benchmarking-cookbook
+# cloud-benchmarking-server-cookbook

-Installs and configures the cloud benchmarking application.
+Installs and configures the server of the cloud benchmarking application.

 Only unicorn and postgresql have been tested.
 Using passenger and mysql would require some tweaking.